meta-llama/llama-stack-apps/README.md

 This Llama CLI will help you to do the following

 - Download the latest Llama3.1 models from HuggingFace
-- Configure and start a inference server on your local machine
+- Configure and start an inference server on your local machine
 - Configure and run apps that showcase agentic systems built using the Llama Stack APIs.

 Lets go step by step and finish the setup process,